ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 From the CLI, use the `share-update` command with the `--profile` property and indicate the name or href of the IOPS tier profile.

-The following example changes a 3 IOPS/GB profile to 5 IOPS/GB profile.
+The following example changes a 3 IOPS/GB profile to a 5 IOPS/GB profile.
 In this case, the file share can't exceed 9,600 GB to move to the higher profile.

 ```sh
 ibmcloud is share-update SHARE_NAME --profile 5iops-tier